Certified Maintenance & Reliability Professional (CMRP) Certification

 • Develop a PM Procedure

-• Define Failures Modes for Specific Components and Assets
+• Define failure modes for Specific Components and Assets

 • Identify the difference between Reactive vs. Proactive Maintenance Attributes